 Resolve to Lean on Others for Support

 Addiction recovery is a long process that will have numerous steep climbs and dark valleys to work through on your path.
 During these points, you may need significant help.
-At the Florida House Experience, many of our patients receive ongoing care and support for years after they’ve completed residential or outpatient care.
+At FHE Health, many of our patients receive ongoing care and support for years after they’ve completed residential or outpatient care.
 We welcome you to continue your care.

 Yet, for many, it is about the personal relationships you have and building a strong path towards the best possible end result.
 Your loved ones may not always understand what addiction feels like or what you’ve been through, but they may want to be there for you.
 Let them.
 This year, resolve to include the people who you know want to support you to do so, as long as their support comes in a positive form.